 Healthcare in Panama is a big saving, especially if you don’t qualify for Medicare yet.
 If I stayed in the United States, I would pay about $12,000 a year for insurance, with a very high deductible, which would not be as good as the health insurance I have in Panama.

-In Panama, I pay less than $102 per month for health insurance.
+I pay less than $102 per month in Panama for health insurance.
 I previously had international health insurance but could not justify the expense.
-Now, I just get travelers insurance when I travel.
+Now, I get traveler’s insurance when I travel.
 Honestly, I just pay the $15 fee (without insurance) when I need to see a doctor.
 I rarely use insurance in Panama but it’s good to have it just in case there is a medical emergency.

 Before moving to Panama, my health insurance was $750 per month.
 That’s a $9,000 a year savings!

-In Panama, it is $12 to $20 for a doctor visit.
+In Panama, it is $15 to $25 for a doctor’s visit.
 A specialist will cost $40 to $50.
 These prices are without insurance!

 Try getting that price at an emergency room in the USA!

-Soup and Sue Campbell came on my tour a few years ago then moved to Volcan.
-Soup had a stroke a few months ago.
-With no insurance, he paid $75 a day for a hospital stay.
-His total costs for the stroke with 3 doctors, CAT Scams, MRIs, medications, and several days in the hospital were less than $3500 without insurance.
+Soup and Sue Campbell came on my tour a few years ago, then moved to Volcan.
+Soup had a stroke shortly after moving to Panama.
+Without insurance, he paid $75 a day for a hospital stay.
+His total costs for the stroke with 3 doctors, CAT Scams, MRIs, medications, and a week in the hospital were less than $3500 without insurance.

 In Texas, I paid $80 a month for internet only.
-In Panama, I pay $60 a month for 100mbps fiber optics plus cable tv.
+In Panama, I pay $36 monthly for 300mbps fiber optics.

 A little savings here and a little savings there really add up!

-In Texas, I paid $35 to get someone to mow my lawn.
+I paid $35 in Texas to get someone to mow my lawn.
 They were finished in less than an hour.
-In Panama, I pay $30 for a gardener who is here from 9-4.
+I pay $30 in Panama for a gardener here from 9-4.
 The gardener comes to my property two times a week.

-A 7-hour bus ride to Panama City $10.60 with a Pensionado discount.
+A 7-hour bus ride to Panama City is $10.60 with a Pensionado discount.
 It’s a double-decker Mercedes bus with reclining seats.
-I don’t know what it would cost for an 8-hour bus ride to anywhere in North America but I bet it would be more than $10.60
+I don’t know what it would cost for an 8-hour bus ride to anywhere in North America, but I bet it would be more than $10.60

-If you have any residency visa and you are a woman 55+ or a man 60+ OR you have a Pensionado Visa, you will get these discounts:
+If you have a residency visa and you are a woman 55+ or a man 60+ OR you have a Pensionado Visa, you will get these discounts:

 50% off entertainment (movies, theaters, concerts, sporting events)